liangxianzhe/creator/README.md

 When we built our Flutter app, we started with [flutter_bloc](https://github.com/felangel/bloc).
 Later we switched to [riverpod](https://github.com/rrousselGit/riverpod).
-However, we encountered several issues related to its async providers and realized we want a different mechanism.
+However, we encountered several issues related to its async providers and realized we wanted a different mechanism.

 So we built Creator.
-It is heavily inspired by `riverpod`, but with simpler data model, better async support, and much-simplified implementation.
+It is heavily inspired by `riverpod`, but with a simpler data model, better async support, and a much simpler implementation.

 The benefit of using Creator: